Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Proofs Omitted from the Main Text

-\begin{proposition} In the project salary model, if the salaries of the agents can be rational numbers, finding a rigorously strongly winning coalition can be solved in time $O(n^5\log(nv)\textit{fcfc})$, where $\textit{fcfc}$ is the complexity of the problem \textsc{FCFC}. \end{proposition} \begin{proof} First we solve \textsc{FCFC} to find the cheapest coalition $\coal$.
-We know that the set of the agents participating in a rigorously strongly winning coalition is $N_\coal$ (Theorem~\ref{thm:rigorStrongWinningCharacter}) and the total cost of such a coalition is $v$ (Proposition~\ref{prop:maxBid}).
-We only need to find the salary function of such a coalition.
+\begin{proposition} In the project salary model, if the salaries of the agents can be rational numbers, finding a rigorously strongly winning team can be solved in time $O(n^5\log(nv)\textit{FCFT})$, where $\textit{FCFT}$ is the complexity of the problem \textsc{FCFT}. \end{proposition} \begin{proof} First we solve \textsc{FCFT} to find the cheapest team $\coal$.
+We know that the set of the agents participating in a rigorously strongly winning team is $N_\coal$ (Lemma~\ref{thm:rigorStrongWinningCharacter}) and the total cost of such a team is $v$ (Lemma~\ref{prop:maxBid}).
+We only need to find the salary function of such a team.
 For every agent $i$ from $N_\coal$, we introduce a variable $\salary_{\coal}(i)$.
-We will show the linear program for the variables $\salary_{\coal}(i)$, to which the solution is a rigorously strongly winning coalition.
+We will show the linear program for the variables $\salary_{\coal}(i)$, to which the solution is a rigorously strongly winning team.
 At the same time we will show how to implement the separation oracle for the linear program.

 First equality states that the salaries of the agents satisfy the feasibility constraint: